• Skip to primary navigation

 Hire a kayak at Salkkok Koh Chang.

-The Kayak Station at Salakkok Bay offers kayaks or you can simply enjoy the ride as you are rowed around on a gondola style boat, the mangrove swamp is a beautiful place to explore, as you paddle down river from the kayak station you enter a large bay which flows out to sea, there are small channels and little detours you can take through the mangroves.
+The Kayak Station at Salakkok Bay has kayaks for rent or you can simply enjoy the ride as you are rowed around on a gondola-style boat.
+The mangrove swamp is a beautiful place to explore.
+As you paddle downriver from the kayak station, you enter a large bay that flows out to sea; there are small channels and little detours you can take through the mangroves.

 Be careful not to get lost, and be careful of the current as the water funnels out to sea.
-You can also take a tour of the mangroves on foot, concrete walkways have been built over the mangrove swamp, at the right time of year you might even see fireflies.
+You can also take a tour of the mangroves on foot like you can at Prasae Mangrove Forest in Rayong; concrete walkways have been built over the mangrove swamp, and at the right time of year, you might even see fireflies.
 There is also an excellent restaurant on the jetty.

 Fishing boats at Salakkok Bay, Koh Chang, Thailand